moves-rwth/storm/documentation/installation/installation.md

 | cpGCL                  | storm-pgcl-cli |                |
 |------------------------|----------------+----------------|

-### Adding storm to your path
+### Adding Storm to your path

 This step is optional.
-If you want to be able to run storm from anywhere, you may want to add storm to your path (in the tutorial on how to [run storm](#running-storm) this is assumed).
+If you want to be able to run Storm from anywhere, you may want to add Storm to your path (in the tutorial on how to [run Storm](#running-storm) this is assumed).
 You can do so, by

 ```shell
 export PATH=$PATH:$STORM_DIR/build/bin